 Scott H Young – hundreds of articles on life and productivity for students.

-3. …and so does TED.
-Talks that simply blow your mind.
+- TED Talks that simply blow your mind.
 Just some of my favourites:

 YOGAmazing – Great yoga instruction videos

 Yoga Today – more yoga videos

 Zencast – A comprehensive collection of Buddhist talks.

 Zen is Stupid – Gwen Bell and Patrick Reynolds (also creators of the Mindfulist) are my heroes

 The 7 Habits of Highly Effective Teens – the book that started it all.